gcampbe95/Eng3/README.md

 ## Rotary_Encoder

-Coming soon!
-I've been having trouble getting code to upload on my computer but I will have my documentation up as soon as the issue is fixed
+Coming soon--I've been having trouble getting code to upload on my computer but I will have my documentation up as soon as the issue is fixed!